Buteau17/Intro-to-AI/README.md

 # Intro-to-AI
-Homework for Introduction to Artificial Intelligence
+Homeworks for Introduction to Artificial Intelligence